aaronfreed/Marathon-Chronicles-map/README.md

 · Latest published versions of all game files apart from the map: https://www108.zippyshare.com/v/Z2qj9oBL/file.html

-(The map included in the final link is out of date; you can make your own build of the latest version of the map by merging this folder in Atque.
+The map included in the final link is out of date; you can make your own build of the latest version of the map by merging this folder in Atque.
 I intend to create a more permanent repository for the game files somewhere else at some point, but I have not done so yet.
-It will not be practical for me to keep uploading the latest merged map file every time I make a small change, so you will need to merge it yourself if you want the most recent version.)
+It will not be practical for me to keep uploading the latest merged map file every time I make a small change, so you will need to merge it yourself if you want the most recent version.

 This project is in a very unfinished state; most game terminals are blank, and there are plenty of glitches, inconsistencies, untextured or misaligned walls, and various other issues to be expected in an in-development game.
-It should at least be possible to play through and win the entire scenario, however, and hopefully the bonus levels as well (though I haven’t tested those since I added them).
+It should at least be possible to play through and win the entire scenario, however, including the bonus levels, unless I’ve introduced some catastrophic, game-breaking bug since the last time I played through the whole thing from start to end.

 I haven’t yet compiled a complete list of credits for this scenario.
 I’m responsible for the bulk of level design; a few other high school friends, who are credited in the scenario images file (click on the Marathon logo when you open the scenario), co-designed a few levels (specifically “Take the Veil Cerpin Taxt”, “Everyone I Went to High School With Is Dead”, “Delusions of Adequacy…”, and the hidden level “Sweet Silence”, plus “Witty Title Not Included” from the net map).
 I haven’t mentioned them by name because I don’t know if they want their names showing up in search engine results in association with this scenario.
 If you’re really curious who designed what level, almost all levels have credits in the map writing, hopefully including every level co-designed by others, at least in the solo scenario.

-I will, however, specifically name **Scott Lee** (R.I.P., 1983-2018), to whom I wish to dedicate this scenario; he named it and is responsible for the bulk of the central segment of “Take the Veil”.
+That caveat aside, I will specifically name **Scott Lee** (R.I.P., 1983-2018), to whom I wish to dedicate this scenario; he named it and is responsible for the bulk of the central segment of “Take the Veil”.
 Additional artwork and story ideas have been contributed by Pfhorums member **General-RADIX**, and she and **Dr John Sumner** have play-tested; other play-testers, many, many years ago, included Fool’s Gold forum members **Roger Mexico**, **Dan Electro**, **DaigotheKing**, and probably others I’ve forgotten.

 Other levels are partially adapted from Bungie or Doubleaught levels.
 I’m not sure this is a complete list of credits, but between these and my net maps, I’ve incorporated levels designed by **Randy Reddig** (“Ne cede malis” for “Biblical Candy Machines”, “Aye Mak Sicur” for “Eon Blue Apocalypse” and “Pfhactory N’Utopia”, co-design of “Poor Yorick” for part of “Master of Puppets”, “A Converted Church in Venice, Italy” for both “Death in Venice” and “A Converted Net Map in Venice, Italy”, “You Think You’re Big Time?
 You’re Gonna Die Big Time!” for “Life Is Wasted on the Living”), **Greg Kirkpatrick** (co-design of “Poor Yorick” for part of “Master of Puppets”, co-design of “Son of Grendel” for “How to Disappear Completely”, “Hang Brain” for part of “Kill Your Sons”, “Acme Station (Michael Bay Remix)”, “Charon Doesn’t Make Change” for “Transport Is Arranged”), **Chris Geisel** (co-design of “Poor Yorick” for part of “Master of Puppets”, co-design of “Son of Grendel” for “How to Disappear Completely”), **Jason Jones** (“Begging for Mercy Makes Me Angry!” for part of “Kill Your Sons”, “The Slings & Arrows of Outrageous Fortune” for “Thanatos, Beneath the Dust”, “Kill Your Television” for “Ys”), as well as a few other recurring elements from multiple levels designed by multiple creators (most notably, Thoth’s computer banks make an appearance in “Take the Veil Cerpin Taxt”).